gdiet/backup/README.md

 Note that running the `reclaim-space-2` utility partially invalidates previous database backups: Files are reclaimed by the utility can't be restored correctly anymore even if you restore the database to an earlier state from backup.

+### Clean Up Repository Files

+In the `log` subdirectory of the installation directory, up to 1 GB of log files are stored.
+They are useful for getting insights into how DedupFS was used.
+You can delete them if you don't need them.

+In the `fsdb` subdirectory of the repository directory, DedupFS stores database backup zip files that can be used to reset the dedup file system to an earlier state.
+You can delete older database backup zip files if you don't need them.

 ### Run A Shallow Copy Of The File System

 Advanced usage pattern, only use if you understand what you are doing!